 Explore Newstead Abbey with Armchair Gallery and enjoy world-class art and culture wherever you are.

 Newstead Abbey features a collection of items that span the centuries, from when Newstead first became a private house, right up to the present day.
 It includes paintings, objects, letters, maps and photographs associated with the estate, including a collection of the eighteenth century views of Newstead Abbey by artist Pieter Tillemans.
 Visitors can linger over displays and reading material in the Gothic Revival Library, or marvel at the expansive panelling in the Great Hall, all reputed to have come from a single oak tree.

 Newstead’s 300 acres of parkland owes much of its beauty to the River Leen feeding the lakes, ponds and cascades that ornament its gardens.
 The grounds provide the perfect place for a relaxing outing year-round, with fabulous wildlife including peacocks, swan and geese.
-Explore the walled gardens, the lush ferns and rockery with alpine flowers, or the sunken ornamental Japanese oasis boasting streams and stepping stones, bamboo groves and wild crayfish.
+Explore the walled gardens, the lush ferns and rockery, or the sunken ornamental Japanese oasis boasting streams and stepping stones, bamboo groves and wild crayfish.

 The staff at Newstead Abbey offer a warm welcome to groups with a range of tours and talks available.
 Take advantage of group admission rates, bespoke catering opportunities and on-site coach parking.

 The Abbey Café is located in the courtyard of the south-west wing of the Abbey.